newgan/blur/README.md

 [YouTube showcase](https://www.youtube.com/watch?v=HicPaXNxtUw)

 ## Download

 - [Windows installer](https://github.com/f0e/blur/releases/latest/download/blur-Windows-Installer-x64.exe)
 - [macOS installer](https://github.com/f0e/blur/releases/latest/download/blur-macOS-Release-arm64.dmg)
 - [Linux (requires manual installation of dependencies)](https://github.com/f0e/blur/releases/latest)

+### macOS notes

-> macOS note*: After opening on Mac for the first time you'll get a 'Blur is damaged and can't be opened.' error.
-To fix this, run `xattr -dr com.apple.quarantine /Applications/blur.app` to unquarantine it.
+> After opening on Mac for the first time you'll get a 'Blur is damaged and can't be opened.' error.
+To fix this, run `xattr -dr com.apple.quarantine /Applications/blur.app` to unquarantine it.\*

+> Using SVP for interpolation requires that [SVP Manager](https://www.svp-team.com/get/) be running, or you'll get a red border around videos.
+This is because the older, free version of SVPflow (the interpolation plugin) that's used on Windows and Linux doesn't have an ARM build unfortunately.

 ## Features